-I am a Senior Staff Research Scientist at Google, where I lead a team of scientists and engineers in developing and deploying production-level computer vision and machine learning models.
-Our work includes the development of perception and generative models for Google’s Face Unlock feature, from its first launch on Pixel 4 (2019) with NIR sensors, and evolving to commodity RGB sensors across all classes of Pixel devices, including Pixel 7 (2022), Pixel Fold & 7a and Pixel 8 (2023), Pixel 8a and 9 Series (2024), Pixel 9a (2025).
+I am a Senior Staff Research Scientist & Manager at Google, where I lead a wonderful team of scientists and engineers developing production-level CV/ML/AI models.
+My work anchors Google’s identity intelligence, specializing perception and generative models that power Google’s Face Unlock.
+I spearheaded this technology’s evolution from its first launch on Pixel 4 (2019) with NIR sensors, to commodity RGB sensor deoployment across all Pixel tiers, including Pixel 7 (2022), Pixel Fold & 7a and Pixel 8 (2023), Pixel 8a and 9 Series (2024), Pixel 9a and 10 Series (2025).

-Prior to Google, I was a Deep Learning Scientist at Apple, where I played a key role in developing on-device models for several products, including Apple’s first Face ID for iPhone X and iPad Pro (2017), as well as real-time camera features deployed on subsequent iPhones (2018).
-Before Apple, I was a research staff at the Robotics Institute at Carnegie Mellon University from Aug 2010–2013, and received my Ph.D. from the same institute in Jan 2017.
+Prior to Google, I was a Deep Learning Scientist at Apple, playing a central role in developing on-device models for Apple’s first Face ID on iPhone X and iPad Pro (2017), along with real-time camera features for subsequent iPhones (2018).
+I hold a Ph.D. from the Robotics Institute at Carnegie Mellon University, where I also served as research staff from 2010 to 2013.

-I have (co-)authored over 40 publications in leading CV/ML conferences and journals.
-I led the early development of IntraFace, an automated face analysis software that received the Best Demo Award in IEEE Conference on Automatic Face and Gesture Recognition (AFGR) in 2015.
-A spinoff of IntraFace, FacioMetrics, was later acquired by Facebook in Nov 2016.
-I continue to contribute to the academic community by serving as an Area Chair on conferences such as AFGR, ACCV, and ICMI.
+With over 40 publications in top-tier CV/ML venues, my research bridges deep academic theory with industry impact.
+Notably, I led the foundational development of IntraFace, an automated face analysis software that won the AFGR 2015 Best Demo Award and the 2016 Test of Time Award, which successfully spun off FacioMetrics acquired by Facebook in Nov 2016.
+Beyond core R&D, I actively support the academic community by regularly serving as an Area Chair for conferences and giving lessons at Summar School on Biometrics.

 Ph.D. in Robotics